-Goal # Description 5 Enrichment and 21st Century Skill Development

-With more than 40% of our students coming from low income homes, it became very evident during the pandemic that not all students have equal access to opportunities outside of school to experience and develop 21st century skills which often require access to pathways that some families are able to provide and some are not.
+Goal # Description 5 Enrichment and 21st Century Skill Development An explanation of An explanation of why the LEA has developed this goal.
+With more than 5 that not all studer access to pathwa support enrichme need to develop r this in mind, the c identification, trail enrichment oppor to music and the addition of on-goi enrichment and 2 program will truly With more than 55% of our students coming from low income homes in 2021-2022 (up 15% from the prior year), it continues to be evident that not all students have equal access to opportunities outside of school to experience and develop 21st century skills which often require access to pathways that some families are able to provide and some are not.
 As a district, Lowell Joint has continued to add programs to support enrichment and talent development without a formalized GATE program.
 Both staff and parents have provided feedback that we need to develop more opportunities and a more cohesive program while not limiting access to just formally identified GATE students.
-With this in mind, the district is developing a comprehensive identification system that includes multiple measures and local norms for GATE identification, training all teachers in best practices for working with GATE students to impact instruction within the day, and creating enrichment opportunities that do not require GATE identification for participation.
+With this in mind, the district is developing a comprehensive identification system that includes multiple measures and local norms for GATE identification, training all teachers in best practices for working with GATE students to impact instruction within the day, and creating enrichment opportunities that do not require GATE identification.
+We continue to believe that all students for GATE identification for participation.
 We continue to believe that all students should have access to music and the arts, coding and STEAM, leadership opportunities and outlets to showcase their unique talents and abilities.

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Completion of GATE Certification Three staff members have currently completed GATE certification (meeting the requirements outlined by the OCC GATE consortium).
-There are an additional 30 plus teachers scheduled to be trained in the 2021-2022 school year.
-An additional 64 staff members have completed GATE certification this year.
-There are 30 additional staff scheduled to be certified in the 2022-2023 school year.
-The 64 teachers who have completed GATE certification have a subscription to Byrdseed.com- a All teachers within the district will be GATE certified.
+With the addition of on-going funds for Expanded Learning Opportunities the district is developing a wide variety of offerings to support the number of the whole child through this new program will truly allow for much greatere access and participation of students.

+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for

+a then a state of the second 42-0202

+Completion of GATE Three staff members An additional 64 staff All teachers within the

+Certification have currently members have district will be GATE

+completed GATE completed GATE certified.

+certification (meeting certification this year.

+the requirements There are 30

+outlined by the OCC additional staff

+GATE consortium). scheduled to be

+There are an certified in the 2022-

+additional 30 plus 2023 school year.
+The

+teachers scheduled to teachers scheduled to 64 teachers who have

+completed GATE